Los Angeles Sexual Harassment Attorney

 - Displaying sexually suggestive media in the workplace

-- Adverse reaction to rejected advances
+- Threats and other adverse reactions to rejected advances

 Employers are responsible for protecting employees from sexual harassment not just from other employees, but also from customers and clients.
 In some cases, an employer can be liable for sexual harassment even if they themselves did not participate.